aureliayang/CONCN/imgs/Readme.md

 This is the first phase evaluation using global data products.
-The next step will compare with observations and improve the workflow.
+The next step will compare simulated results with observations and improve the workflow.